 - More powerful pressure washers are heavier, so look for models with wheels and a handle to help you move it around.

-- Some models come with additional features like on board hose reels, longer hose lengths and on-board detergent tanks which can make your task a lot easier.
+- Some models come with additional features like on-board hose reels, longer hose lengths and on-board detergent tanks which can make your task a lot easier.

 To attach your pressure washer to the mains water supply, you will need a garden tap adaptor, an aqua stop connector to attach the hose to the tap, a garden hose (minimum 7.5m in length and ½ inch in width) and a free flow connector to attach the hose to the machine.
-To attach your pressure washer to a static source, you may need to purchase a separate suction hose.
+To connect your pressure washer to a static source, you may need to purchase a separate suction hose.

-Machines with higher pressure will often provide the fastest and deepest clean, it is therefore important to ensure you have variable pressure adjustment to clean the most sensitive surfaces.
+Machines with higher pressure will often provide the fastest and deepest clean.
+It’s important to ensure you have variable pressure adjustment to clean the most sensitive surfaces.